Gervásio Pires

 Gervásio Pires Ferreira (26 June 1765 – 9 March 1836) was a Brazilian merchant, industrialist and politician, president of the junta that governed Pernambuco from 28 October 1821 until its deposition 17 September 1822.
-He participated in the Pernambuco Revolt of 1817, where he was arrested.
+He participated in the Pernambuco Revolt of 1817, where he was arrested, and in the Beberibe Convention in 1821.

 Early life

 Gervásio Pires Ferreira was born in the freguesia (parish) of São Frei Pedro Gonçalves, Recife, Pernambuco, in the early hours of the morning of 26 June 1765, being the twelfth child of the rich Portuguese trader Domingos Pires Ferreira and his wife D. Joana Maria de Deus, born in Pernambuco.
 After finishing primary school here, his parents made him go to the College of Mafra, in Portugal, between ages 11 and 12, where he studied Humanities.
 He moved to Coimbra, enrolling in the Faculty of Mathematics of the University of Coimbra.
 Later, due to a constant tradition in the family, he dedicated himself more freely to studying Law.
 Due to the fact that he was myopic, he had to stop studying due to serious complications.